ecerney/CollectionViewWaterfallLayout/README.md

 Pinterest inspired layout for UICollectionViews

+** Note: Cocoapod isn't working at the time.
+Swift issues I suspect.
+For now you can just add the file to your project manually. **

 **CollectionViewWaterfallLayout** is a subclass of [UICollectionViewLayout](https://developer.apple.com/library/ios/documentation/uikit/reference/UICollectionViewLayout_class/Reference/Reference.html) written completely in Swift.
 This class is based off [CHTCollectionViewWaterfallLayout](https://github.com/chiahsien/CHTCollectionViewWaterfallLayout) which was written by [chiahsien](https://github.com/chiahsien) in Objective C. This class tries to use as many new Swifty things to keep the code updated with current design patterns.

 The original layout was inspired by [Pinterest](http://www.pinterest.com/).